A surrogate model for estimating extreme tower loads on wind turbines based on random forest proximities: Validating the simulation environment

+On the other hand, in Figure~\ref{input_selection} we have plotted the excluded signals against the tower top downwind load to illustrate the mismatch between measured and simulated values of those.
+Specifically, these plots show that the set of measurements is separated from the set of simulations for the three most critical signals, while it is near (and, in some regions, crossing) the boundary for the remaining five excluded signals.
+Another important observation is that many of the measurements of the excluded signals seem to be almost constant forming strange-looking vertical lines in the two-dimensional plots.
+Therefore, to a large extent, we suspect the mismatch to be caused by logging errors on these sensors, which supports the decision of discarding them from the subsequent analysis.

-The validation of the simulation environment concerns how to evaluate whether or not Condition~\ref{simEnvironment} is satisfied.
-Part~\eqref{cond1} of the condition boils down to checking whether it is plausible that a realization $x$ of $X$ under the physical measure $\mathbb{P}$ could also happen under the artificial measure $\mathbb{Q}$ or, by negation, whether $x$ is an outlier relative to the simulations of $X$.
-Outlier detection methods have received a lot of attention over decades and, according to \citet{hodge2004survey}, they generally fall into one of three classes: unsupervised clustering (pinpoints most remote points to be considered as potential outliers), supervised classification (based on both normal and abnormal training data, an observation is classified either as an outlier or not) and semi-supervised detection (based on normal training data, a boundary defining the set of normal observations is formed).
-We will be using a $k$NN outlier detection method, which belongs to the first class, and which bases the conclusion of whether $x$ is an outlier or not on the average distance from $x$ to its $k$ nearest neighbors.
-The motivation for applying this method is two-fold: (i) an extensive empirical study \cite{campos2016evaluation} of the unsupervised outlier detection methods concluded that the $k$NN method, despite its simplicity, is a robust method that remains the state of the art when compared across various datasets, and (ii) given that we already compute the distances to the $k$ nearest neighbors to estimate $\mu_x$, the additional computational burden induced by using the $k$NN outlier detection method is minimal.
-For more on outlier detection methods, see \cite{ben2005outlier,campos2016evaluation,hodge2004survey,zimek2012survey} and references therein.
+On top of this exclusion we identify and exclude measurements which are outliers relative to the simulations.
+Outlier detection methods have received a lot of attention over decades and, according to Hodge and Austin \cite{hodge2004survey}, they generally fall into one of three classes: unsupervised clustering (pinpoints most remote points to be considered as potential outliers), supervised classification (based on both normal and abnormal training data, an observation is classified either as an outlier or not) and semi-supervised detection (based on normal training data, a boundary defining the set of normal observations is formed).
+We will be using the so-called isolation forest for outlier detection, which belongs to the first class.
+An isolation forest consists of trees built by splitting along random directions and positions until the simulations are isolated, or until the tree has reached a certain depth.
+The degree of anomaly for a given measured signal $x$ with respect to a tree is inversely related to the number of edges that $x$ traverses before it reaches the leaf, and the isolation forest is an average across trees.
+The intuition behind the isolation forest is that outliers should be easy to isolate.
+The motivation for choosing this algorithm is, at least, three-fold: (i) it tends to work well in high-dimensional and sparse settings, (ii) it is computationally feasible with a linear time complexity, and (iii) it has shown favorable performance relative to other state-of-the-art methods (e.g., $k$-nearest neighbor based methods).
+For details about the isolation forest and general outlier detection methods, see \cite{liu2008isolation,liu2012isolation} and \cite{ben2005outlier,campos2016evaluation,hodge2004survey,zimek2012survey}, respectively.